awsdocs/aws-lambda-developer-guide/doc_source/services-iot.md

 When an incoming IoT message triggers the rule, AWS IoT invokes your Lambda function [asynchronously](invocation-async.md) and passes data from the IoT message to the function\.

 The following example shows a moisture reading from a greenhouse sensor\.
 The **row** and **pos** values identify the location of the sensor\.
-This example event is based on the greenhouse type in the [AWS IoT Rules Tutorials](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules-tutorial.html)\.
+This example event is based on the greenhouse type in the [AWS IoT Rules tutorials](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules-tutorial.html)\.

-**Example Example AWS IoT Message Event**
+**Example Example AWS IoT message event**

 ```
 {